How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 You can even drag and drop controls onto new pages.
 Simply drag them off the bottom or top of the screen to go to the next or previous page, then drop them where you want.
 You can also hold the control with one finger and use another finger to swipe through the pages.
 Unlike on the Home Screen, you can't move multiple controls simultaneously.

-New pages will get an open-circle icon for the most part, but the page's icon can sometimes borrow the icon from one of the controls.
+New pages without any controls are assigned an open-circle icon, while pages with at least one control get a circle icon for the most part.
+The page's icon can sometimes borrow the icon from one of the controls.
 For example, the Remote control will give the page its icon when it's the only control on the page.
 Other controls that can do this include Connectivity, Now Playing, and any Home options.

 4. Add and Delete Controls More Easily